pvillela/blog-hugo/content/post/Blockchain Essence.md

 # The Essence of Blockchain Technology for IT Practitioners

-This brief article aims to describe the essence of Blockchain technology in terms of concepts that many IT professionals are familiar with.
+This brief article describes the essence of Blockchain technology in terms that many IT professionals are familiar with.

 A blockchain is essentially a replicated database that consists of the following capabilities.
 These capabilities are largely common to both public and permissioned (private) blockchains: